-During a time of transition (forced or otherwise), many of my very successful corporate executive friends ponder the merits of starting a consulting practice.
+During this time of transition, many of my friends are pondering the merits of starting a consulting practice.
 It seems like a logical career path.
 It may be.
 But the transition from corporate executive to successful consultant has more to do with self-knowledge than subject matter expertise or skill.
 If you have been successful in business, you probably have the skills to become a successful consultant.
 That said, here are seven things to consider before you start your new, new thing.

 1. Your Identity